Sea turtles: Frequently asked questions (FAQ)

 - What are the natural predators of sea turtles?

-- How do humans doing threaten the survival of sea turtles?
+- How do the actions of humans threaten the survival of sea turtles?

 - How can I help protect sea turtles?